How can I add balance to my IELTS agree/disagree essay?

 Well, some people said that it has one of the best plots of the series.
 It is also argued that the effects are better than the other films.
 Advocates of this film also believe that …..💥 👊 💥👊

-You would think your fried had gone crazy!
+You would think your friend had gone crazy!
 I mean, why are they talking about “some people” when you asked them for THEIR opinion!!!
 You don’t care what other people think!!!
 This is how I feel when I start reading a To What Extent and in the first paragraph there is nothing but arguments for the other view!
 I think why are they telling me this?
-I want to know THEIR opinion not other people’s!!!
+I want to know THEIR opinion, not other people’s!!!
 For me, a paragraph like this does NOTHING to help you show your position.

 In fact, even if you added your own comments or arguments against the “other side” in a paragraph like this, the focus of the paragraph would still be “other people” and not YOU.

-Plus, there is a great danger that you are going to make the same arguments again in the next paragraph, when you finally get to expressing your own opinion (which is what you should be doing in a To What Extent essay!).
+Plus, there is a great danger that you are going to make the same arguments again in the next paragraph, when you finally get to express your own opinion (which is what you should be doing in a To What Extent essay!).
 The whole thing can become a mess very quickly.
 And rather than having a nice essay that argues strongly for one position and shows progression, you now have a muddled one.

 Even worse, I worry that many examiners will look at an agree/disagree essay that starts in this way and think “Mmm, here is a student who uses the same fixed plan for every essay – introduction, ideas for the other side, ideas for my side, conclusion.”
 And this will almost certainly result in a low score ….. 😰